 Tip: Because of the large size of the nine-patch blocks, it is easiest to locate the center by measuring 4-3/4″ from the side seams of the middle row.

 5. Using a design wall, arrange the blocks into 5 rows of 4 blocks each.
 Play with the placement of the colors, and rearrange the blocks to your heart’s content.

 6. Sew the rows, pressing the seams in opposite directions, and then sew the rows together, nesting the seams for matching corners.
 Press the entire quilt top.

 7. To prepare the backing, cut the backing fabric in half from selvedge to selvedge to get 2 pieces approximately 67″ x WOF (width of fabric).
 Sew these pieces together along a 67″ edge.

 8. Layer the quilt top with the batting and backing.
 Quilt and bind as desired.
 The featured quilt was quilted with an overall spiral design by the talented Saima Davis.

-Working on this quilt was so much fun.
-But I’m already prioritizing my list of the other contemporary patchwork projects I plan to make from issues of Modern Patchwork.
+Now that my quilt is done, I’m already prioritizing my list of the other contemporary patchwork projects I plan to make from issues of Modern Patchwork.
 It’s a long one!